 - 50gr / ¼ cup + 1 tablespoon of plain flour

 - 1 egg yolk

-- For cooking the ground beef filling, start with chopping the vegetables.
+- For the ground beef filling, start with chopping all the vegetables.
 Cut the onion into cubes, the pepper into strips, roughly chop the garlic cloves and slice the mushrooms.

 - Add the chopped onion and let it cook for 5-6 minutes until soft and clear.

 - Add the ground beef and with the spatula, try to break it down.
 Let it cook for 6-8 minutes until it has a nice brown color.